Pingulina/IceRidges_student/README.md

 To set up the `conda` environment, it is recommended to use [Anaconda](https://www.anaconda.com/download).
 Download and install [Anaconda](https://www.anaconda.com/download).

 Open the Anaconda Navigator and create a new environment.
 The environment can be named as you like.
 For example, you can name it `IceRidges`.
 The Python version should be `3.11` or newer.
-After creating the environment, open the terminal and activate the environment by typing
+After creating the environment, open the terminal.
+On Windows, it is recommended to use the Powershell Prompt provided by Anaconda.
+You can find it on the starting page of the Anaconda Navigator.
+Then activate the environment by typing
 ```bash
 conda activate IceRidges
 ```